JasonZheng02/Animated_Telegram/README.md

 Description
 ----------------------------------
 An online card game with similar ideas to Hearthstone.
-Cards will be NHL players or pokemons
+Cards will be NHL players or pokemons.
+Users will be able to create their own decks of players.

 Launch Instructions
 ----------------------------------